St. Charles, MO

 Cortex is a multi-tenant laboratory building within a biotech research and development district in St. Louis, Missouri.
-The design of the building is informed by the public and entrepreneurial nature of the research mission, with a dynamic façade that not only holds the street edge, it tilts out towards the public space.
-Fenestration along the length of the façade brings natural light into each of the laboratory suites, as well as allowing views in from the sidewalk.
+The design of the building is informed by the public and entrepreneurial nature of the research mission, with a dynamic façade that not only holds the street edge, it tilts out toward the public space.
+Fenestration along the length of the façade brings natural light into each laboratory suite and allows views in from the sidewalk.
 A two-story lobby cuts through the building, allowing chance interactions between laboratory tenants.

-This building obtained the first core and shell LEED certification in the nation and was the first in the growing CORTEX district in St. Louis.
-Sustainable building practices were key to the delivery of this deign-build project, which included using finishes and materials with low volatile organic compound (VOC) levels to reduce air pollution.
+This building obtained the nation’s first core and shell LEED certification and was the first in the growing Cortex district in St. Louis.
+Sustainable building practices were key to delivering this design-build project, which included using finishes and materials with low volatile organic compound (VOC) levels to reduce air pollution.

-The facility’s design and construction addressed the needs of biotech companies by incorporating a number of core and shell features.
-The building’s floor slabs were designed to allow future installation of vibration-sensitive equipment.
+The facility’s design and construction addressed the needs of biotech companies by incorporating several core and shell features.
+The building’s floor slabs were designed to allow the future installation of vibration-sensitive equipment.
 The building’s north façade features contemporary cantilevered glass.
 The south façade consists of site-cast concrete wall panels set at varying angles.
-A dramatic three-story atrium lobby is warmly finished in stone, wood and fabric.
+A dramatic three-story atrium lobby is warmly finished in stone, wood, and fabric.

 LJC designed spaces for several tenants, including Biogenerator, Pfizer, and Stereotaxis.